CentralValleyModeling/wrims/README.build-gradle.md

 > Any numerical value with up to 4 period-delimited values can be used as the version number.
 > It does not need to match any existing tag or branch name.
 > (e.g. 20250101, 2.2.0, 2.2.0.1)

+## TattleTale Report
+The JBoss TattleTale Report can be generated with the `./gradlew tattletaleReport` task.
+The report runs a details analysis of jar, package, and class dependencies and can help identify cyclic, duplicated, or unused class references.